gpropf/clarity/README.md

 ### Future Directions ###

-#### Templates? ####
+#### Web Templates? ####

-There is of course the possibility of developing something akin to React's JSX pages for Clarity but the problem with creating a novel template language is that editors will not initially support it.
+There is of course the possibility of developing something akin to React's JSX pages for Clarity (CSX pages?) but the problem with creating a novel template language is that editors will not initially support it.
 Losing autocompletion or automatic syntax checking is a pretty high price to pay just to have your C++ code and HTML/CSS all together in one place.
-Maybe if the library gets enough mindshare that people are willing to write VSCode or Emacs extensions for it...
+Maybe if the library gets enough mindshare that people are willing to write VSCode or Vim/Emacs extensions for it...

 ---
 ### Programming Notes ###